hosamshahin/cdk-pipeline-feature-branch/README.md

 - The details of how to use Prisma in a lambda function can be found [here](https://github.com/aws-samples/prisma-lambda-cdk).
 - You can find the sample serverless app used as a demo [here](https://github.com/aws-samples/extended-cdk-workshop-coffee-listing-app).
 - A good reference for [Github webhook impelentation](https://github.com/cloudcomponents/cdk-constructs/tree/master/examples/github-webhook-example).
-- An [example](https://github.com/aws-samples/lambdaedge-openidconnect-samples) on how to use lamada@Edge to integrate with an OIDC provider.
+- An [example](https://github.com/aws-samples/lambdaedge-openidconnect-samples) on how to use Lamada@Edge to integrate with an OIDC provider.